-The release of these recent studies will be included in an overall Compliance Strategy Study for the City of Graham that will be completed in 2014.
+The release of these recent studies will be included in an overall Compliance Strategy Study for the City of Graham that will be completed after the loading is released.
 This study will evaluate the feasibility of all options for the City of Graham, will include trading options, and will include the most comprehensive and accurate financial assessment of compliance for the City to date.